-Non-utility Wind Farm in Oklahoma - In July 2017, a wholly-owned subsidiary of AEF acquired 50% of a cash equity ownership interest in a 225 MW nonutility wind farm located in Oklahoma, which started commercial operations in December 2016.
-The wind farm provides electricity to a third-party under a long-term PPA, and has both cash and tax equity ownership.
+Non-utility Wind Farm in Oklahoma -The non-utility wind farm located in Oklahoma provides electricity to a third-party under a long-term PPA, and has both cash and tax equity ownership.
 The equity income recognized in 2018 was primarily related to the impacts of Federal Tax Reform.
 The liquidation method utilized to recognize Alliant Energy's share of the wind farm's earnings includes utilizing the federal income tax rate in effect as of the end of the measurement period.
 The lower federal income tax rate effective as of January 1, 2018 resulted in an acceleration of earnings attributable to Alliant Energy's interest in the Oklahoma wind farm.
 This increase in earnings is expected to reverse over time.
 Alliant Energy does not maintain or operate the wind farm, and provided a parent guarantee of its subsidiary's indemnification obligations under the operating agreement and PPA.
 Refer to Note 17(d) for discussion of the guarantee.